burns-vaughan/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 <p align="center">[in progress]</p>

-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+It requires a Microsoft Azure account.
+I can be the free trial susbcription or a paid subscription.<br />

 <h2>Environments and Technologies Used</h2>